-Working remotely might mean you are working from anywhere, which is a broad term, but is not limited to cafes, workspaces, airports, restaurants, a friend’s house, the neighborhood park or even a train with WiFi.
+Working remotely might mean you are working from “anywhere,” which is a broad term!
+It could include, and is not limited to, cafes, workspaces, airports, restaurants, a friend’s house, the neighborhood park or even a train with WiFi.

 Working from home means you’re probably at home, and when you’re at home, you have the freedom to design your workspace as you please.

 Working at home means something different for everyone, as there are lots of different types of homes.
 Working from home in a five-bedroom house might mean that you’re using the spare bedroom (or one of) as your dedicated home office space, and that it’s outfitted with a couch, a desk, a desktop computer and a grand office chair.

 At this point, we’ll clue you in on a few of our must-have essential items for our home office.
 In short, we use a Roost laptop stand, a Logitech MX Master Wireless Mouse, this Apple Magic Keyboard and Sony noise-canceling headphones that always save the day.